gbmhunter/MPid/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v3.0.2.0 2014/03/24 Renamed actualKp and associated variables to just Kp, as Zp is now used to describe the time-adjusted ones, closes #2.
+v3.1.0.0 2014/03/24 Added include/Config.hpp to hold all PID configuration settings.
+Renamed debug print macros to fit.
+Added slotmachine-cpp lib to lib/slotmachine-cpp, added callback functionality for printing debug information, closes #25.
+Fixed incorrect checking of the size of the debug buffer, closes #24.
+Added relevant info to README. v3.0.2.0 2014/03/24 Renamed actualKp and associated variables to just Kp, as Zp is now used to describe the time-adjusted ones, closes #2.
 Added comment to example code in README.
 Pid::Run() now calculates pTerm correctly, closes #3.
 Fixed improper use of carat symbol in Pid::Run() bug, closes #23. v3.0.1.0 2014/03/24 Added this keyword to Init() function (and others) to prevent self-assignment bug, closes #19.
 Removed all references of the fixed-point library, now that the library accepts a dynamic data type, closes #20.
 Changed namespace from PidNs to CP3id, closes #22.
 Add more comments to PID functions.
 Updated README project title. v3.0.0.0 2014/03/24 Moved src/include/ to include/.
 Added Eclipse C++ project files.
 Added api/CP3id.hpp, which is a single file you can include to use the CP3id library.